Should you go to the Museum of African American History and Culture with kids?

 Our first blog post, Museum of the Bible with Kids, covers what you’ll find in Washington DC’s newest museum – with a focus on kids This post covers the rest: the restaurants, the tickets, the location, the controversy.

 First let me comment on the logo.
 I’m a sucker for a good logo, and I think the Museum of the Bible has a good one.
-It looks like a B turned on its side, or the two tablets holding the 10 commandments.
+It looks like a B turned on its side, and an M, and also the two tablets holding the 10 commandments.
 Clever!

 Should you go to the Museum of the Bible with kids?